-You’re allergic and your allergist has prescribed an emergency epinephrine device, either an auto-injector (EpiPen, Auvi-Q, and the Adrenaclick Generic) or the newly approved pre-filled syringe (Symjepi).
+You’re allergic and your allergist has prescribed an emergency epinephrine device, either an auto-injector (EpiPen, Auvi-Q, Teva, and the Adrenaclick Generic) or a pre-filled syringe (Symjepi).
 They’re expensive and generally expire on an annual basis, requiring you to replace them every year.

 You’re conscientious and always take yours along… but why do you need to carry two?
 There are two important reasons.

 Epinephrine is the only approved drug that can halt and reverse the progression of anaphylaxis, a severe, life-threatening reaction.
 The earlier you administer epinephrine during an anaphylactic reaction, the better the outcome.

 Sometimes a single dose of epinephrine may not be sufficient to stop anaphylaxis.
 In a study entitled “Risk factors for multiple epinephrine doses in food-triggered anaphylaxis in children“ published in the October 2018 issue of the journal Annals of Allergy, Asthma & Immunology, researchers looked at data from 642 children who had suffered allergic reactions.
 Epinephrine was administered in 221 cases and of those, 11% required the administration of 2 or more doses of the drug.

 The authors came to the following conclusion:

 This study demonstrates that treatment of anaphylaxis may require more than 1 epinephrine injection.
 Reactions triggered by milk or requiring treatment with oxygen are at higher risk for needing more than 1 dose of epinephrine.
 Families of food-allergic children should be counseled on the importance of carrying 2 epinephrine auto-injectors.